jsor/geokit/README.md

 A Math instance can be used to perform geographic calculations on LatLng and Bounds instances.
 Since such calculations depend on an [Earth Ellipsoid](http://en.wikipedia.org/wiki/Earth_ellipsoid), you can pass an instance of `Geokit\Ellipsoid` to its constructor.
-If no ellipsoid instance is provided, it uses the default
+If no Ellipsoid instance is provided, it uses the default
 [WGS 86 Ellipsoid](http://en.wikipedia.org/wiki/World_Geodetic_System).